How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 Each step brought another household closer to energy independence and reduced reliance on fossil fuels, simply because someone took the time to share what they’d learned.

-FEBRUARY REFERRAL SPECIAL!
+FEBRUARY REFERRAL FRENZY!

 If these solar stories have you thinking about solar, or remind you of someone who’s been talking about it for a while, you can help start the next chapter.